TARUNKORIVI/Learning-Management-System/README.md

-# leraning management system built using html css js
+#  built using html css js